Skip to content

 71 Length of npcdata.vectordata int Maximum of 10

-72-101 npcdata.vectordata Vector3[] General purpose triplets of floats array
+72-101 npcdata.vectordata Vector3[] (each component is a field) General purpose triplets of floats array

 102 Length of npcdata.dialogues int Maximum of 20

-103-162 npcdata.dialogues Vector3[] For an NPC, consult the documentation of GetDialogue to learn how this array is managed
+103-162 npcdata.dialogues Vector3[] (each component is a field) For an NPC, consult the documentation of GetDialogue to learn how this array is managed

 163 transform.eulerAngles.x float